aburukayyah/nifi-course-material/README.md

         ├── vm-setup                        # demonstration of bare-metal vm based installation ├── cluster
             └── standalone
-    ├── templates                           # nifi templates which contains all nifi operations illustrated in the course ├── Converting-CSV-to-JSON.xml      # template which converts csv to json ├── Creating-Web-Service.xml        # template which exposes web services ...
+    ├── templates                           # nifi templates which contains all nifi operations illustrated in the course ├── sample-input-data               # sample input data used in the templates ├── data.csv                    # data in csv format └── data.json                   # data in json format ├── Converting-CSV-to-JSON.xml      # template which converts csv to json ├── Creating-Web-Service.xml        # template which exposes web services ...